raiane-oliveira/bookwise/README.md

 - [x] Shows recent user reviews and the last review of your account.
 - [x] Responsive design

-## 📒 Learnings

-- Change the layout if the user is authenticated or not.
-- Document components and pages using Storybook, based on the Atomic Design pattern.
-- Database modulation with Prisma, defining many-to-many or one-to-many relationships
-- Connect and run MySQL docker container into Prisma ORM
-- Deploy MySQL database and manage Google Console and Github to get OAuth screen permissions.
-- Deal with multiple layouts in NextJS.

 ## 🛠 Tech Stack

 - NextJS